xgbox/rg35xxsp-ssh-samba/README.md

 6. Select APPS.
 7. Run _ssh_enable.sh_ and/or _samba_enable.sh_ in either order.
 8. Access your RG35XXSP by SFTP with WinSCP, SSH with a terminal, or with Samba by connecting to it as a network drive.
 Use credentials root and root if prompted.

+**Tips**
+By default, the RG35XXSP is set to sleep within 1 minute of inactivity.
+SSH and Samba also stops working (I presume Wi-Fi is turned off while it's asleep).
+You can adjust this timer in Settings > Lock screen.

 **Disclaimer**